-QUESTION: WHAT DO I DO IF SOMEONE I KNOW IS SUICIDAL
+QUESTION: WHAT DO I DO IF SOMEONE I KNOW IS SUICIDAL?

-Note: It is not uncommon for some people to feel suicidal after disaster or major loss.
-The topic of suicide prevention should be addressed openly to encourage people to get the help they need.
+[Note: The topic of suicide prevention should be addressed openly to encourage people to get the help they need.]

 1) Many suicides can be prevented.

 - a) The number one cause of suicide is untreated depression.

 - b) Depression is treatable.

 - c) Help is available.